xrdocs/design/_blogs/2019-04-01-converged-sdn-transport-hld-2_0_convert.md

 case in Section: "Use Cases".

 The network is split into Access and Core IGP domains.
 Each IGP domain is represented by separate IGP processes.
-The Compass Metro Fabric design uses ISIS IGP protocol for validation.
+The Compass Converged SDN Transport design uses ISIS IGP protocol for validation.

 Validation will be done on two types of access platforms, IOS-XR and